 Name that folder with your product’s name or, if necessary, a shortened version of it.

 For example if I’m promoting a product called ‘Thesis’ I would create a folder under

 Then, on your computer, create a file called

 <?php header("HTTP/1.1 301 Moved Permanently"); header("Location: https://www.dummy-affiliate-code.com"); ?>

-Replace the ‘http://www.YourNewWebsite.com’ (ignore the quote marks) in that code with your affiliate link, taking care to retain the space after ‘location:’ and the double quotes at the end of the link.
+Replace the https://www.dummy-affiliate-code.com in that code with your real affiliate link, taking care to retain the space after ‘location:’ and the double quotes at the end of the link.

-Make sure there are no extra spaces after the final ?> characters
+Make sure there are no extra spaces before the initial <? character and after the final ?> character.

 Check that everything is working properly by typing in the new URL for your affiliate link: